felipesandoli/trivia/README.md

 - A loading modal to be displayed while the questions are being loaded.
 At the moment the window stays blank.
 - A timer to increase the challenge.
 - Different difficulty levels which the user can choose (easy, medium, hard).
+- Leaderboard

+## Bugs

+One bug can be found in the deployed website.
+In mobiles, when the onscreen keyboard is shown to type in the username, the footer is shown in front of the game stage due to the reduced size of the screen.

 ## Testing